Skip to main content

 source: dqydj.com

 You can find out how much your home has appreciated over time by looking at how much it has sold for over the years, how much you paid for it, and how much it is valued at now.
-Without hiring a professional appraiser, it’s hard to know your home’s value.
+Without hiring a professional appraiser, it can be hard to know your home’s current market value.
 But you can start to get a sense by looking at nearby comps, or comparable homes that have recently sold in your area.

 Learn more about how to identify comps by reading How to Predict the Appraisal Value of Your Home »